SCRT-HQ/VaporShell/README.md

 ### Recommended

 If you are working with YAML templates, you will need to install AWS Labs' [`cfn-flip`](https://github.com/awslabs/aws-cfn-template-flip).
 VaporShell uses `cfn-flip` under the hood to work with YAML templates, as PowerShell does not natively support YAML at this time.
+If you are fine working in JSON, then `cfn-flip` is not needed.

 ## Installation